-WHY IT’S IMPORTANT TO CHILL THE BULBS
+WHY IT’S IMPORTANT TO PRE-CHILL THE BULBS

 As with most other spring-blooming bulbs, hyacinths need to go through a period of cold weather (35-48°F) in order to bloom properly.
 Being exposed to wintery temperatures tells the embryonic flower inside the bulb that spring is coming and flower development should begin.
 If the bulbs are not exposed to the right amount of cold for the right amount of time, the flowers will not mature properly and may not emerge at all.

-HOW TO CHILL YOUR BULBS
+HOW TO CHILL THE BULBS

 It’s possible to purchase pre-chilled hyacinth bulbs, but they’re not always easy to find.
 Chilling your own bulbs gives you more control over bloom time and also gives you many more choices for varieties.